hotdrop/comlis-web-scraping/README.md

 # comlis-web-scraping
-This application scrapes the designated Website and sends the obtained company data to `comlis-data-store` :star:
+This application scrapes the designated Website and sends the obtained company data to `comlis-data-store`.
 Also, this app's an assumption to run on the docker container.

-:star:  What is comlis-data-store: https://github.com/hotdrop/comlis-data-store
+:star:  What is comlis-data-store?
+Please refer to [this repository](https://github.com/hotdrop/comlis-data-store)

 # Environment
-- node 8.4.0
+- node v8.5.0
 - puppeteer 0.10.2
 - superagent 3.6.0